LittleboyHarry/deploydotfile/README.md

 ./deploy-static
 ```

-## Built-in Autoscript Function
+## Built-in Auto Script Function

 - multipart snippets compile
 - scriptable dotfile `source` link to `./build`

 config all in your new module with `metadata.json` like example modules obeying the JSON-Schema, no more script need to write.

-anymore, you can write your own `autorun.py` in modules.
+anymore, you can write your own `autodeploy.py` in modules.

 ## FAQ